gjsieben/access-codes-buddypress/README.md

 2. Upload Access Codes folder to your /wp-content/plugins/ directory.
 3. Activate the plugin from the "Plugins" page in your Dashboard.
 4. Go to settings!

+# A Word on Development
+This plugin was originally developed by Mediatricks, but wasn't compatible with BuddyPress.
+BuddyPress support was added later by "juliobox", but the plugin still had some problems that prevented it from working well.
+This is a repaired, improved version of the "juliobox" version, which was last updated over 5 years ago on WordPress.org.